how to use bluetooth on raspberry pi

 If you don’t have a GUI, it’s the same thing, but remember that some dependencies may be required (ex: audio packages to use a Bluetooth speaker).

 Another great way to take advantage of the Bluetooth feature is to use a wireless mouse and keyboard with your Raspberry Pi.
-In my comparisons of the main keyboards for Raspberry Pi, I had a great one that works via USB or Bluetooth (so you can still do the installation with the cable).
+In my comparisons of the best keyboards for Raspberry Pi, I had a great one that works via USB or Bluetooth (so you can still do the installation with the cable).

 If needed, you can then go to “Preferences” > “Mouse & keyboard settings” to configure advanced options (mouse speed, for example).

-Game controller
+Game Controller

-Connect to the Pi from another computer
+Connect to the Pi From Another Computer

-Side note: If for any reason you need to connect to your Raspberry Pi from another device, you need to make it discoverable first.
+Note: If for any reason you need to connect to your Raspberry Pi from another device, you need to make it discoverable first.
 And you’ll probably have to use a PIN code to confirm the connection.

 discoverable on

-You also have the option from the desktop interface (“Make discoverable” in the dropdown menu when you click the Bluetooth icon).
+You also have the option from the desktop interface (“Make discoverable” in the dropdown menu when you click the Bluetooth icon):

 Whenever you’re ready, here are other ways I can help you: